Rhett Butler: Nature’s Advocate, Scaling Mongabay and Driving Global Impact Through Environmental Journalism

 And I didn't know whether I was going to be good at any of those things because I hadn't done it before.
 I had no connections to wealth, I didn't know the philanthropy world, I'd never raise money, I'm not a salesperson.

 So all this stuff, there are a bunch of questions which I didn't have the answers to, but I was going to try to make it work.
-So anyway, I decided to do that, and I formed nonprofit, and then I applied for a grant, and I got the grant, and then the rest is history, I guess.
+So anyway, I decided to do that, and I formed a nonprofit, and then I applied for a grant, and I got the grant, and then the rest is history, I guess.

-How did this shift in business model, so going from a dotcom to a nonprofit, change the operational focus of the organization?
+[17:07] Jennifer: (chuckles) There's so much more to unpack there… How did this shift in business model, so going from a dotcom to a nonprofit, change the operational focus of the organization?

-So there's a major shift.
+[17:19] Rhett: So there's a major shift.
 Fundamentally, (we) went from a model of focusing on monetizing page views or traffic via advertising to one that was much more focused on impact.

 So the page views didn't really matter as much, it was really like, who's reading the articles and what do they do with the information.
 And so it leads you to make decisions now, as a nonprofit, you would never make as a for-profit.